gumblex/ptproxy/README.md

     "role": "server",
     // Where to store PT state files
     "state": ".",
-    // For server, which address to forward (must be an IP)
+    // For server, which address to forward
+    //   can be an IP or "socks5" for a built-in SOCKS5 proxy
     // For client, which address to listen
     "local": "127.0.0.1:1080",
     // For server, which address to listen (must be an IP)